 Review causes of more specific types of Apnea:

 Listed below are some combinations of symptoms associated with Apnea, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 Treatment plans for apnea are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, returns normal spontaneous breathing and decreases the risk of developing serious complications, such as respiratory acidosis and ...Apnea Treatments
+Treatment generally involves a multifaceted plan that addresses the cause, returns normal spontaneous breathing and decreases the risk of developing serious complications, such as ...Apnea Treatments

 Review further information on Apnea Treatments.

 The following drugs, medications, substances or toxins are some of the possible

 Always advise your doctor of any medications or treatments you are using,